Category Archives: Saxe-Meiningen Royals

 Amalienruh. source: Wikipedia

 In 1782, when her younger son reached his majority, Charlotte Amalie ceased to serve as Regent.
-Several years earlier, she had taken possession of an estate in Sülzfeld, near Meiningen, in the Duchy of Saxe-Meinigen, now in the German state of Thuringia, previously owned by her sister-in-law, Elisabeth Sophie of Brandenburg.
-She renamed the property Amalienruh and oversaw numerous expansions of the buildings as well as the grounds.
+Several years earlier, she had taken possession of an estate in Sülzfeld, near Meiningen, in the Duchy of Saxe-Meinigen, now in the German state of Thuringia, previously owned by her sister-in-law Elisabeth Sophie of Brandenburg.
+She renamed the property Amalienruh and oversaw numerous expansions of the buildings and the grounds.
 Amalienruh became Charlotte Amalie’s primary residence after ceasing to serve as Regent.

 Ducal Crypt, Meiningen. photo: Von kramer96 – Original uploader was Kramer96 at de.wikipedia.Originaltext: eigene Aufnahme, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=19859816